✓ Updated March 2026

 Frequently Asked Questions

 I'm planning a road trip.
-What's the deal with driving in New Zealand, especially on the South Island?
+What's the deal with driving in New Zealand, and are there any specific things I should watch out for?

 New Zealanders drive on the left, so if you're not used to it, take extra care, especially at intersections and roundabouts.
-Roads can be narrow and winding, particularly in mountainous areas, so always allow more time than you think you'll need – Google Maps estimates can be optimistic!
-Don't be afraid to pull over at designated scenic lookouts; they're plentiful and often breathtaking.
+Roads can be narrow and winding, particularly in the South Island's mountainous regions, so always allow more travel time than your GPS suggests.
+Don't underestimate the distance; 'short' drives can take much longer than you expect due to the terrain and the temptation to stop for photos at every scenic lookout!

-What's the best way to handle money and tipping in New Zealand?
+What's the best way to manage money and connectivity while traveling around New Zealand?

 How many days do you need in New Zealand?